Holiday inspiration currently loading...

 Of course, all McKinlay Kidd holidays can be tweaked and tailor-made to suit your specific requirements – maybe with alternative starting or ending points, or extending with stays in the cities of Dublin, Belfast, Edinburgh, Glasgow or London.
 Just let us know.

 This holiday begins with a flight from London or Manchester to Belfast for two nights in Northern Ireland, then crosses into the Republic of Ireland for three nights before a flight to Edinburgh and five nights in Scotland.
-It then continues with thee nights in England and concludes with two nights in Wales and the return of the rental car to Manchester Airport.
+It then continues with three nights in England and concludes with two nights in Wales and the return of the rental car to Manchester Airport.
 However, starting and finishing points can be tailored to suit your plans.

 £3775 per person in April & October, £3885 per person for May & June, £3975 for July, August, September.